Turning growing pains into growing gains

 You don’t have to support your child alone.

 Child counseling with East Bay Counseling provides your child and family individualized, empathic, and effective support.
-Child therapy provides children an accepting space to explore their big feelings in a way that feels right to them, allows children to learn more about themselves, and practice new, helpful coping tools.
+Child therapy provides children an accepting space to explore their big feelings in a way that feels right to them and practice new, helpful coping tools.
+The result is increased resilience and confidence.
 Child counseling also includes tailored parenting support to help your child better able to apply what they are learning in child therapy sessions to home and school environments.

 Your hope is that your child would flourish and develop inner strength.
 Let’s partner together and make this happen.